Purpose of this guidance

 This guidance should be read alongside:

-- strategic Framework for Reopening Schools and ELC and the framework document COVID19- a framework for decision making.
+- Strategic Framework for Reopening Schools and ELC and the framework document COVID-19: Scotland's Strategic Framework.

 Scope of this guidance